Horde-Of-Greg/.github/profile/README.md

 <h1 align="center">Horde Of Greg</h1>

 ## Who are we?
 We're just a small community of experienced GregTech (a mod for Minecraft) players, mostly GTCEu, that decided to start contributing to the community by making mods and modpacks.
+We have about 30 members, with around 10 of them contributing or on their way to contribute to this Project.
+All of this is still new so don't expect everything to work quite yet

 ## Our Projects
 <p align="center"><img src="https://github.com/Horde-Of-Greg/.github/blob/main/assets/images/ZBGT-logo.png?raw=true" alt="ZBGT Logo" width="192"></p>